 mcount()is appropriate for your set of data.
 For example, if you expect that data will arrive once a minute, using

 mcount(30s)is not a good approach.
-And if you want to avoid false positives,
+If you want to avoid false positives,

 mcount(1m)won’t work either because even a slight delay can affect the alert.
 However,

 mcount(5m)works well – it triggers after 5 minutes of NO DATA.

 - You can also tweak the = 0 clause in the query.

 - If you want to know when no data at all was reported, then using = 0 is the right approach.